adolfomarver/ipcaster/README.md

 ## Docker image

-Donwloadable image is avaiable at Dockerhub.
+Downloadable image is available at Dockerhub.
 In case you use Docker follow the next steps to use ipcaster from Docker.

 We will use VLC to watch at the video stream.
 Open a console and type